w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 > $ source bin/activate
 ```

-Next we'll install Tornado and SpaCy, then download the small version of the (English) model:
+Install Tornado and SpaCy, then download the small version of the (English) model:

 ```
 > (spacetornado) $ pip install tornado